Computers in the Brickell Library

 The EVMS Library’s Classroom is a well-used resource.
 It is used for testing, classes, training, and much more.
 There is a daily schedule of activities posted outside the Classroom door every morning.
 Those with EVMS Novell passwords are welcome to use the Classroom PCs when there are no activities scheduled.

-The Classroom may be Computer Classroom Reservation Form by faculty members for
+The Classroom may be reserved using the Computer Classroom Reservation Form by faculty members for

 - EVMS credit courses (receive priority)